 The crowd roared with applause at the mention of President Franklin D. Roosevelt.
 America would not be officially engaged in World War II until the following year with the attack on Pearl Harbor.

 Ah, but that name!
 It remains one of the more perplexing bridge names to say.
 It’s correctly pronounced kohsh-CHOOSH-koh, although several slight variations are accepted.
 At first, many people simply refused to say it.
 In 1945, the New York Times mentioned that “Kosciuszko Bridge the people will not have and they call it the Meeker Avenue Bridge to this day.”

 Of course, many people preface the name today with an expletive, as the original bridge is better known for its traffic entanglements and its lack of any kind of shoulder for stalled cars.
-There have been plans for years to replace the bridge, plans which will finally come to fruition this Thursday with opening of the new span, costing $555 million.
+There have been plans for years to replace the bridge, plans which finally came to fruition this week with opening of the second span of the newly designed bridge.

 The Kosciuszko’s younger brother bridge — the Pulaski Bridge, named for another Polish hero, Kazimierz Pulaski — spans the same body of water just a couple miles to the west.